 1 – Be crystal clear about the job spec and qualifications/experience required

 Communicate what the job is and its requirements with applicants from the offset.
-Your job advert should portray exactly what the role is and what experience it will require to deliver the job.
-This will help ensure you get the right criteria of candidates applying.
-Consequently, this will reduce the chances of hiring the wrong person.
+Your job advert should portray precisely what the role is and what expertise it will require to deliver the job.
+Doing so helps ensure you get the right criteria of candidates applying and reduces the chances of hiring the wrong person.

 2 – Seek professional hiring advice

-Recruiting is a time-consuming and demanding task, particularly if you want to ‘get in right’ first time.
+Recruiting is a time-consuming and demanding task, particularly if you want to get it right first time.
 Getting a professional recruitment company to take care of your recruitment needs will free up valuable time.
 Professional employment consultants are also proficient in weeding out less suitable candidates and finding the right ones.

 3 – Use application forms